mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0616_serverless-framework-v4-summary.md

 Regarding this "credit" billing unit, if you are only using the CLI (without using the Serverless Dashboard), 1 credit is consumed per service instance.
 This "service instance" is defined as follows:

 > A Service Instance in the Serverless Framework is defined by a specific combination of "service", "stage", and "region" parameters in your serverless.yml file, essentially representing a unique deployment in a particular stage and region.
 Think of it as a distinct AWS CloudFormation stack managed by the Serverless Framework.

-(DeepL translation)
-> A Service Instance in the Serverless Framework is defined by a specific combination of "service", "stage", and "region" parameters in your serverless.yml file, essentially representing a unique deployment in a particular stage and region.
-Think of it as a distinct AWS CloudFormation stack managed by the Serverless Framework.

 For example, if you are operating in three environments: development, staging, and production, with a multi-region configuration in Tokyo and Osaka, you will need to purchase 1 (service) * 3 (stage) * 2 (region) = 6 credits every month.